benediktstroebl/agent-eval/README.md

 #### Logging

 - To track inference times and costs associated with the agents, we added code at relevant points within the source code.
 The resulting log files are stored alongside the results from solving the HumanEval tasks in the `output_data/` subdirectories located within each agent directory.
 - **Note on interrupted runs:** It's important to note that some experimental runs were interrupted and subsequently restarted from the point of interruption to conserve costs.
-In particular, the accuracy reflected in the LATS jsonl files may not be entirely precise in these instances.
+In particular, the accuracy reflected in the LATS `.jsonl` files may not be entirely precise in these instances.
 To reproduce unmodified files, simply re-run a specific experiment from the beginning.

 #### Changes made to source code of agent papers